pytorch/pytorch.github.io/_posts/2023-01-23-accelerated-stable-diffusion-2.md

 ### Other optimizations

-In addition, we have improved efficiency of some memory operations - e.g. creating a tensor on GPU directly rather than creating it on CPU and later moving to GPU (See [here](https://github.com/Stability-AI/stablediffusion/compare/main...sgrigory:stablediffusion2:optimize-w-compile?expand=1#diff-7f9fb1cdee2602845e0a4ad2a62dfcf86d4a868490e0ff126e8a1d045106d065R166-R167) and [here](https://github.com/Stability-AI/stablediffusion/compare/main...sgrigory:stablediffusion2:optimize-w-compile?expand=1#diff-1cd43c874cb6fb8799d24ba5b9e9c2f8a9e058b976b93a09e409c9d5853884f2R150-R220)).
+In addition, we have improved efficiency of some memory operations - e.g. creating a tensor on GPU directly rather than creating it on CPU and later moving to GPU (see [here](https://github.com/Stability-AI/stablediffusion/compare/main...sgrigory:stablediffusion2:optimize-w-compile?expand=1#diff-7f9fb1cdee2602845e0a4ad2a62dfcf86d4a868490e0ff126e8a1d045106d065R166-R167) and [here](https://github.com/Stability-AI/stablediffusion/compare/main...sgrigory:stablediffusion2:optimize-w-compile?expand=1#diff-1cd43c874cb6fb8799d24ba5b9e9c2f8a9e058b976b93a09e409c9d5853884f2R150-R220)).
 The places where such optimizations were necessary were determined by line-profiling and looking at CPU/GPU traces and [Flame Graphs](https://github.com/brendangregg/FlameGraph).

 ## Benchmarking setup and results summary